Woojie/Movie-Database-React/README.md

 ## Features already implemented ##

 Redux and Hook implemented through most the component, plan to eventually change most if not all components to functions
+# PS Because this uses a beta version of react please run the following command on the frontend: npm i react@next react-router@next --save

 Basic functionality of search and specific movielist now made.